-Fairness includes diligently seeking comment from all sides of the story and taking that comment genuinely into account.
+Fairness includes diligently seeking comment from all sides of the story (with exception of illegitimate regimes) and taking that comment genuinely into account.

 PH-Tribune respects taste and decency, understanding that society’s concepts of taste and decency are constantly changing.
 A word offensive to the last generation can be part of the next generation’s common vocabulary.